Grants for Research

 In 2015 the Georg-Friedrich-Händel-Gesellschaft is to award for the third time an International Handel Research Prize to a young scholar who has completed a research project on the life or work of George Frideric Handel and has presented the results in a formal research document.
 The International Handel Research prize is sponsored by the Foundation of the Saalesparkasse.
 It is valued at €2,000 and entails the presentation of a paper to be read by the prize-winner at the scholarly conference to be held during the annual Handel Festival in Halle an der Saale.
 Applications may be made by graduates in musicology or related disciplines who have completed their Master's or Doctoral studies (or equivalent research) recently.
 Historical-critical editions may also be submitted for the prize.

 Past details of how to submit an application can be found here.
-The deadline is 1 February 2017.
+The deadline was 1 February 2017.

 The recipient of the award in 2015 was: Dr Regina Compton (Eastman School of Music) for the study of Handel's composition of simple recitative in Handel's Royal Academy operas.
 She was awarded €2,000, and read a paper at the Halle Handel conference on 8 June 2015.